Richards Tree Farm

 Locally owned and Family Operated Since 1932.

 Dr. John Richards established Richards Tree Farm in Middle Smithfield, PA as an evergreen farm.
-Building on those roots, his Great Grandson, Seth Hastings Richards, has grown the farm into a full service Garden Center and Landscape installation business for the past 25 years.
+Building on those roots, his Great Grandson, Seth Hastings Richards Jr., has grown the farm into a full service Garden Center and Landscape installation business for the past 35 years.
 The farm specializes in Organic Gardening, Edible, Native, and Unique plants.